History of Curaçao in Timeline

 Curaçao

-Curaçao is a constituent island country within the Kingdom of the Netherlands, situated in the southern Caribbean Sea, approximately 65 kilometers (40 miles) north of Venezuela.
-It is an island with a unique blend of Dutch and Caribbean influences.
+Curaçao is a constituent island country within the Kingdom of the Netherlands, situated in the southern Caribbean Sea.
+It lies approximately 65 km north of Venezuela and 80 km southeast of Aruba.
+The country consists of the main island of Curaçao and the smaller, uninhabited island of Klein Curaçao.

 1905: First published work in Papiamentu